Claude vs ChatGPT on magicdoor.ai (2026): Which One Should You Start With?

 Use Perplexity Reasoning or Deep Research (pplx) for the fact-gathering step, then switch back to Claude or ChatGPT for the final answer.

-Want Claude, GPT, Gemini, Grok, Perplexity, and image models in one account?
+Want Claude, GPT, Gemini, Grok, Perplexity, Together AI models, and image models in one account?
 Try magicdoor.ai and keep the freedom to switch instead of committing too early.

 Copyright © 2026 magicdoor.ai